kbknapp/blog-kbknapp-dev/posts/013_generically_bloated.md

 [ .. snip .. ]
 ```

-Even though we have these closures, it's still a total of 684 bytes.
-Again, in
+Even though we have these closures, it's still a total of 684 bytes instead of
-this contrived example it's not that dramatic, but in the real world it is
+the original 855 bytes.
+Again, in this contrived example it's not that
-often quite dramatic as the original `generic_speak` or later
+dramatic, but in the real world it is often quite dramatic as the original
-`generic_speak_strings` could have quite a lot of code!
+`generic_speak` or later `generic_speak_strings` could have quite a lot of
+code!

 > **Warning**
 > The Caveat!
 Conversion performance and allocations